ono-midori/ono-midori.github.io/techs/libevent.md

 #### WARNING

 In Libevent 2.0.x, the only reliable thing to do with data added this way was to send it to the network with evbuffer_write*(), drain it with evbuffer_drain(), or move it to another evbuffer with evbuffer_*_buffer().
-You couldn’t reliably extract it from the buffer with evbuffer_remove(), linearize it with evbuffer_pullup(), and so on.
+You couldn't reliably extract it from the buffer with evbuffer_remove(), linearize it with evbuffer_pullup(), and so on.
 Libevent 2.1.x tries to fix this limitation.

 If your operating system supports splice() or sendfile(), Libevent will use it to send data from fd to the network directly when call evbuffer_write(), without copying the data to user RAM at all.
-If splice/sendfile don’t exist, but you have mmap(), Libevent will mmap the file, and your kernel can hopefully figure out that it never needs to copy the data to userspace.
+If splice/sendfile don't exist, but you have mmap(), Libevent will mmap the file, and your kernel can hopefully figure out that it never needs to copy the data to userspace.
 Otherwise, Libevent will just read the data from disk into RAM.

 The file descriptor will be closed after the data is flushed from the evbuffer, or when the evbuffer is freed.
-If that’s not what you want, or if you want finer-grained control over the file, see the file_segment functionality below.
+If that's not what you want, or if you want finer-grained control over the file, see the file_segment functionality below.

 ### Fine-grained control with file segments